Developing your digital Marketing Strategy

 Social Media traffic and conversion rate

 In the modern, digital age, social media is more important than ever to an aspiring business.
-The impact of the correct utilization of this new and emerging medium can be seen through the number of leads generated, customer conversion and the percentage of all incoming traffic that originates from social media.
+The impact of the correct utilisation of this new and emerging medium can be seen through the number of leads generated, customer conversion and the percentage of all incoming traffic that originates from social media.

 Traffic-to-lead ratio and lead-to-customer ratio